Red-Studio-Ragnarok/Red-Core/README.md

 Integrating Red-Core into your project is a straightforward process that involves tweaking your Gradle build script.
 Follow the steps below:

+*Not up to date with 0.5 dev builds, README will be updated once 0.5 is released*

 1. **Add a New Configuration:** Start by adding a new configuration to your Gradle build script, which will be used to download and attach sources.

     ```groovy